medsec/riv/README.md

-# riv
+# RIV

 Robust Initialization Vector, a flexible and performant framework for robust authenticated encryption.